josuneha/AzureBigData-analytics/HOL/Hands-on lab step-by step - Big data and visualization.md

     ![On the Report design surface, a Map of the United States displays with varying-sized dots over different cities.](images/Hands-onlabstep-bystep-Bigdataandvisualizationimages/media/image189.png "Report design surface")

-5. Unselect the Map visualization by clicking on the white space next to the map in the report area.
+1. Unselect the Map visualization by selecting the white space next to the map in the report area

-6. From the Visualizations area, select the **Stacked Column Chart** icon to add a bar chart visual to the report's design surface.
+1. From the Visualizations area, select the **Stacked Column Chart** icon to add a bar chart visual to the report's design surface

     ![The stacked column chart icon is selected on the Visualizations palette.](images/Hands-onlabstep-bystep-Bigdataandvisualizationimages/media/image190.png "Visualizations palette")

-7. With the Stacked Column Chart still selected, drag the **Day** field and drop it into the **Axis** field located under Visualizations.
+1. With the Stacked Column Chart still selected, drag the **Day** field and drop it into the **Axis** field located under Visualizations

-8. Next, drag the **AvgDelayProbability** field over, and drop it into the **Value** field.
+1. Next, drag the **AvgDelayProbability** field over, and drop it into the **Value** field

     ![In the Fields column, the check boxes for AvgDelayProbability and Day are selected.
 An arrow points from AvgDelayProbability in the Fields column, to AvgDelayProbability in the Visualization\'s Axis field.
 A second arrow points from Day in the Fields column, to Daly in the Visualization\'s Value field.](images/Hands-onlabstep-bystep-Bigdataandvisualizationimages/media/image191.png "Visualizations and Fields columns")